 These are filed when you are involved in a crash caused by an at-fault driver who was either driving without insurance or without enough liability coverage to pay for your pain and suffering compensation as well as excess medical and wage loss benefits and other economic damages.

 It is important to talk with your lawyer about the UM/UIM case process because the requirements and filing deadlines differ from insurer to insurer.
 Unlike No-Fault auto insurance whose terms are set by law, insurance companies get to make up their own rules for UM/UIM coverage.

 Process for vehicle damage repair costs

-The car insurance claim process for vehicle damage repair costs may involve filing under your collision coverage policy or filing a mini tort claim against the at-fault driver and/or his or her auto insurance company.
+The car insurance claim process in Michigan for vehicle damage repair costs may involve filing under your collision coverage policy or filing a mini tort claim against the at-fault driver and/or his or her auto insurance company.

 To make a successful mini tort case, you will need to show that the other driver was at-fault in causing the crash that damaged your vehicle, that you were insured at the time, that the damages to your vehicle were not covered by insurance and that your vehicle damage does not exceed $3,000.

 If the at-fault driver has mini tort insurance, you will file with his or her insurer under his or her limited property damage coverage.
 Otherwise you will file directly with the at-fault driver.
 If your mini tort case is denied by the insurer or the driver, you may file a lawsuit in small claims court.

 Need help?
 Call the attorneys at Michigan Auto Law

 If you have been injured in a crash and would like to speak with an experienced lawyer, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
 You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.